lscientific/DhLCM/README.md

 ## Three real data applications
 The three pre-processed real datasets used in our analysis can be downloaded from [https://figshare.com/s/9b4d5964af498d167e85].
 The raw data can be accessed from [https://legacy.voteview.com/senate112.htm], [https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3], and [https://cellxgene.cziscience.com/collections/d36ca85c-3e8b-444c-ba3e-a645040c6185]
-- The pipeline for real data analysis in the manuscript is located at `inst/real_data`
+- The pipeline for real data analysis in the paper is located at `inst/real_data`
 >- `senate.R` corresponds to Section 6.1.
 It generates Figure 1, Figure S.9, Table 3
 >- `hapmap.R` corresponds to Section 6.2.
 It generates Figure 1, Figure S.7, Table 3
 >- `atac_celxgene.R` corresponds to Section 6.3.
 It generates Figure 1, Figure S.8, Table 3.